 On today’s date in 1964, Prince Edward Island adopted its provincial flag.

-Released on Canada Day, 1979, the sheet depicts the flags of the 12 provinces and territories that made up Canada at that time.
+Released on Canada Day, 1979, the sheet of 17-cent stamps depicts the flags of the 12 provinces and territories that made up Canada at that time.

 The following year, Newfoundland and Labrador adopted its own flag, and in 1999, the territory Nunavut was established.

 According to The Unitrade Specialized Catalogue of Canadian Stamps, the stamps were designed by Raymond Bellemare and printed by Ashton-Potter using six-colour lithography.
 Each of the stamps is valued at 40 cents (never hinged to very fine condition) with a pane of 12 stamps valued at $5.50.

 The catalogue also notes four different philatelic panes exist depending upon the position of the corner inscription.
 These include an upper-left pane and an upper-right pane as well as a lower-left pane and a lower-right pane (SC #832a).